-- Awards that are solely for the performance of administrative functions are classified as administrative costs. - Personnel and related non-personnel costs of staff who perform both administrative functions and programmatic activities must be allocated as administrative or program costs. - Specific costs charged to an overhead or indirect cost pool that can be identified directly as a program cost are to be charged as program cost.
-Documentation of such charges must be maintained. - Continuous improvement activities are charged as administrative or program based on the purpose or nature of the activity to be improved. - Costs of the following information systems including the purchase, systems development, and operational costs are charged as program: - Tracking or monitoring of participant and performance information; - Employment statistics information, including job listing information, job skills information, and demand occupation information; - Performance and program cost information on eligible training providers, youth activities, and appropriate education activities; - Local area performance information; and - Information relating to supportive services and unemployment insurance claims for program participants. - Where possible, all entities must make efforts to streamline administrative services to reduce administrative costs by minimizing duplication and effectively using information technology to improve services.
+- Awards that are solely for the performance of administrative functions are classified as administrative costs. - Personnel and related non-personnel costs of staff who perform both administrative functions and programmatic services or activities must be allocated as administrative or program costs to the benefitting cost objectives/categories. - Specific costs charged to an overhead or indirect cost pool that can be identified directly as a program cost are to be charged as a program cost.
+Documentation of such charges must be maintained. - Continuous improvement activities are charged as administrative or program category based on the purpose or nature of the activity to be improved.
+Documentation of such charges must be maintained. - Costs of the following information systems including the purchase, systems development, and operational costs are charged as program category: - Tracking or monitoring of participant and performance information; - Employment statistics information, including job listing information, job skills information, and demand occupation information; - Performance and program cost information on eligible training providers, youth activities, and appropriate education activities; - Local area performance information; and - Information relating to supportive services and unemployment insurance claims for program participants. - Where possible, all entities must make efforts to streamline administrative services to reduce administrative costs by minimizing duplication and effectively using information technology to improve services.